-Procedure 57.
+Procedure 58.
 Desk-side SMW: Creating an SMW bootable backup drive

 Important: The disk device names shown in this procedure are only examples.
 You should substitute the actual disk device names for your system.
-For example, on an SMW with three SMW disks, the boot disk is /dev/sda and the bootable backup disk is /dev/sda is /dev/sda and the bootable backup disk is /dev/sdb.
+For example, on an SMW with three SMW disks, the boot disk is /dev/sda and the bootable backup disk is /dev/sda and the bootable backup disk is /dev/sda and the bootable backup disk is /dev/sdb.